A practical guide to using the Zendesk Answer Bot to suggest articles before agent handoff in 2026

 Expert Verified

 That's exactly what we're going to do.
 This guide will show you exactly how to set up the Zendesk Answer Bot to suggest articles before agent handoff.
-We’ll go through the whole process, step-by-step, so you can start deflecting those common tickets and give your team more room to breathe.
+We’ll go through the whole process, step-by-step, so you can start deflecting those common tickets and give your team more room to focus on high-value conversations.

 Prerequisites for using the Zendesk Answer Bot